David Rei, PhD Student

 I worked at LIMSI-CNRS from January to August 2019 as an Engineer.
 I began my PhD thesis in September, 2019 on the subject “Human-Machine Interactions Adapted to the Personality of Users: Application of Motivation to Physical Activity".
 This thesis is funded by a university scholarship supported by Paris-Saclay University (formerly Paris-Sud University).
 I am part of the STIC doctoral school (Pole B).

 At LIMSI, my office is located in building 508.
-Take stairs to 2nd floor, turn right, my office is number 219, in the middle of the corridor, on the left.
+Take stairs to 2nd floor, my office is number 219, in the middle of the northern corridor.

 You can also contact me by e-mail: david.rei[at]limsi.fr